 The Ottawa Branch of The Ontario Genealogical Society (OGS) has an extensive (and expanding) holding of genealogy material at the City of Ottawa Archives.
 Local researchers are encouraged to visit but we are not a lending library, so we ask that everyone come prepared to do their own research in the comfortable facilities provided.
 Genealogy volunteers are usually available to assist visitors on-site and carry out look-ups by correspondence for those at a distance.

-Our library holdings include but are not limited to: census information, voters’ lists, directories, passenger lists, family and area genealogies, community and county records, maps and periodicals.
+Our holdings are mainly focused on the Ottawa Branch area (the former Carleton, Lanark, Renfrew, Prescott and Russell Counties in Ontario) Our library database listing all of the volumes in our collection can be accessed here for your convenience.
+These resources are not necessarily complete for all aspects of genealogy.
+The holdings include census information, voters’ lists, directories, passenger lists, family and area genealogies, community and county records, maps and periodicals.
 As well, the collection has some births, marriages and deaths in parish registers, newspapers, obituaries, township records and repertoires.
 We are in the process of indexing the family histories and other resources for TONI.

 In order to see if the transcripts for the cemetery you are interested in is located in the Ottawa Branch library, click here to search our library database.

 Birth, marriage and death records: Some of the newspapers represented in our collection include papers from Ottawa and the Ottawa Valley, Lanark, Carleton Place, Perth, Renfrew, Lindsay, Brockville, Kemptville, Morrisburg, the United Counties of Stormont, Dundas and Glengarry, Aylmer and Shawville Quebec, Prince Edward Island and Newfoundland.
 These records may be in transcribed hard copy, on microfilm or microfiche.